 We are a team of young geologists and paleontologists with a love for fieldwork and research.

-I am a paleontology student studying cretaceous dinosaurs and crocodylomorphs.
-I have been digging dinosaurs since I was 13 and have since collected vertebrate fossils with various institutions from Montana to Texas and everywhere in between.
-I am not just devoted to paleontology because it is fun to make discoveries and live in the wilderness but also because it has the potential to solve grand puzzles about evolution, climate change, and extinction.
+I am a paleontology student studying Jurassic and Cretaceous dinosaurs and crocodylomorphs.
+I have conducted paleontological fieldwork across the American West from Montana to Texas and everywhere in between.
+I study paleontology not just because I like to make discoveries and live in the wilderness but also because it has the potential to solve grand puzzles about evolution, climate change, and extinction.

-I am finishing my Master's thesis at California State University, Fullerton on a new Miocene fossil sea turtle.
-I have previously worked on several dinosaur projects in the western United States, including field expeditions to Grand Staircase-Escalante and collections management at Dinosaur National Monument.
-I will soon continue my mission of protecting fossils on public lands by serving as the first paleontology technician at Bryce Canyon National Park.
+I am beginning the second season of a new paleontological inventory at Bryce Canyon National Park.
+I earned my Master's of Science at California State University, Fullerton in 2022 and have previously worked on several dinosaur projects in the western United States, including field expeditions to Grand Staircase-Escalante and collections management at Dinosaur National Monument.

 - $4,776Total Donations